Schak291/Schak291.github.io/index.md

 <img src="/docs/assets/img/IMG_0480.png" alt="Kiholo Bay" width=500 align=center>

-<br><b>Data Science Manager, SFL Scientific, a Deloitte business --- seen here after business hours at Kiholo Bay, Island of Hawai'i</b>
+<br><b> At Kiholo Bay, Island of Hawai'i</b>

-<br> Hi!
-I am a data scientist at SFL Scientific/ Deloitte US Consulting.
+<br> Hello!
+I am a data science consultant in AI.
 I use machine learning and data science to solve both business and research problems in the energy, resources and industrial products sectors.
+Currently I am a Data Science Manager in SFL Scientific, a Deloitte business.

-Prior to joining industry, I was a graduate research assistant at Vanderbilt University with Prof Benoit Dawant and Prof Jack Noble.
+Prior to joining industry, I got a PhD from Vanderbilt University, advised by Prof Benoit Dawant and Prof Jack Noble.
 I conducted research on medical image processing algorithms and statistical modeling to identify causes of poor health outcomes after surgery.
 Read my full <a href="https://ir.vanderbilt.edu/bitstream/handle/1803/16636/CHAKRAVORTI-DISSERTATION-2021.pdf"  target="_blank" rel="noopener noreferrer">dissertation</a> for more info!

+<b> When I'm not trying to find patterns in data,</b> I love to travel and hike.
+The photo above is when I went to Hawai'i for the first time and was stunned at the effortless beauty of the land.

 <a href="https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=q14Bb68AAAAJ" target="_blank" rel="noopener noreferrer">Google Scholar Profile</a>